hlavacs/ViennaEntityComponentSystem/README.md

 There is only one registry state, and you can instantiate it any number of times, the result is always the same.

 Using *VecsRegistry* is not bound to a specific entity type *E*, but commands eventually need this information.
-All calls are then passed on to *VecsRegistry<E>*, where *E* is an entity type and must be registered in the partition's entity type list.
+All calls are then passed on to *VecsRegistry\<E\>*, where *E* is an entity type and must be registered in the partition's entity type list.

-*VecsRegistry<E>* is a specialized version of the registry made only for entity type *E*.
+*VecsRegistry\<E\>* is a specialized version of the registry made only for entity type *E*.
 It is recommended to always use this specialized version, if possible.
 For instance, if you want to create an entity of type *E*, you have at some point to specify the entity type.
-In the following, we define an *example* entity type *MyEntityTypeNode* like so:
+In the following, we define example entity types

     using MyEntityTypeNode = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation >;
     using MyEntityTypeDraw = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentMaterial, MyComponentGeometry>;